2019 Philadelphia Eagles season

 The 2019 season was the Philadelphia Eagles' 87th in the National Football League (NFL) and fourth under head coach Doug Pederson.
 The Eagles acquired many key players, including wide receiver DeSean Jackson, running back Jordan Howard and defensive tackle Malik Jackson.
-With these offseason moves, the Eagles were listed as Super Bowl contenders.
+With these offseason acquisitions, the Eagles were listed as Super Bowl contenders.
 However, inconsistent play aided by injuries on both sides of the ball plagued the Eagles early in the year.
 Despite a 5–7 start, the Eagles won their last four games against divisional opponents and matched their 9–7 record from 2018.
-The Eagles clinched the NFC East division title (the second time in the Pederson/Wentz era), but were defeated by the Seattle Seahawks in the Wild Card round by a score of 17–9.
+The Eagles won the NFC East division title (the second time in the Pederson/Wentz era), but were defeated by the Seattle Seahawks in the Wild Card round by a score of 17–9.
+The Eagles would not lose another home playoff game until 2025.